What does a pathologist see under the microscope?

 As you work with this section of your laboratory class you may also want to read Memory, Patterns, and Themes in Anatomy & Physiology.

-If you would like to learn more about medical pathology, Dr. Minarcik has a Free Online Global Medical School Pathology Course beginning August 5, 2014.
-Check it out here.
-It is an American Medical School level course for third year medical students.
+If you would like to learn more about medical pathology, Dr. Minarcik annually presents online a course called Free Online Global Medical School Pathology course.
+Check out the most recent course.
+Just Google John R. Minarcik and you will find it.
+It is an American Medical School level course for third year medical students, but it is really helpful even it you never plan to become a pathologist.

 I think this would be a great opportunity for anyone who is in medical school, or who just wants to know more about human tissues – healthy and diseased.
 The course has no exams, no grades, and no tuition – it is strictly a fine learning opportunity.
 Even if you read this after the start date, you can still join the course because all the sessions are recorded and can be either downloaded to your computer or viewed by streaming at your convenience.